c0c0n3/teadal.proto/docs/arch/federation/README.md

 ### Interaction patterns

-The Teadal architecture enables several interaction patterns among federation sites (Teadal nodes).
-This section provides a bird's eye view of each pattern, focussing on the interactions between Teadal nodes and disregarding the complex interactions among components within each node.
-Please take heed: what follows is a description of the kind of inter-node interactions which the Teadal architecture has been designed to support.
-Some patterns are currently observed in field trials, while others remain potential possibilities.
+The Teadal architecture supports several interaction patterns among federation sites (Teadal nodes).
+This section provides an overview of each pattern, focusing on interactions among Teadal nodes, and excluding the more complex interactions within individual nodes.
+Note that the following description outlines the types of inter-node interactions which the Teadal architecture is designed to support.
+Some of these patterns are already being tested in field trials, while others are still potential possibilities.
+In other words, this section describes the intended capabilities of the Teadal design, rather than the specific features currently implemented in the field trials.

 - [Data product sharing][fdp]
 - [Product discovery][catalogue]